Fact checkedFact Checked

 Cook For Yourself

 Although it can be a struggle to think about cooking when you are busy, cooking for yourself gives you total control over what and how much you eat.
-This also limits eating out where rich meals and fast foods are often the options.
+This also limits eating out where rich meals and unhealthy food choices such as fast foods are often the options.
 Either way, eat more protein and fiber.
 Consider drinking your veggies as in a smoothie or cold soup, and eat your fruit raw, with no sugar or dairy added.

 If you can only cook once or twice a week, cook larger amounts and freeze individual portions later.
-This way you will still have the advantage of a healthy meal when you are without time or energy to cook.
+This way you will still have the advantage of healthy meals when you are without time or energy to cook.

 Exercise In Small Doses